 Caffeinated 'Vomit Drink' Nauseated North America's First City Caffeine-loaded black drinks apparently dominated the heartland of America earlier than once thought — a beverage neither coffee nor cola, but instead brewed from holly leaves, researchers say.
 The ancient people may have downed the brew before ritual vomiting as part of purification ceremonies, the scientists added.
 The discovery was made after investigating artifacts from Cahokia, "North America's first city," researcher Thomas Emerson, the director of the Illinois State Archaeological Survey, told LiveScience.
 Cahokia existed near the confluence of the Missouri and Mississippi Rivers from about 1050 to 1350 in what is now in St. Louis, East St. Louis and the surrounding five counties, and inspired short-lived settlements as far away as Wisconsin.
 The pre-Columbian settlement at Cahokia was the largest city in North America north of Mexico, with as many as 20,000 people living there at its peak.
 Brew beakers "We're not sure when Native Americans stopped using black drink," Emerson said.

 Reaganism and the rise of the carceral state In the moment of Black Lives Matter, with public awareness of mass incarceration and lethal force by police reaching new heights, it’s important to look back on the racial dimension of what I call “the Reagan era” and how that politics led us to where we are now.
 Today’s carceral state has its roots in the “war on crime” that took hold in America in the 1980s.
 That “war” was led by the political forces that I associate with Reaganism, a conservative political formation that generally favored a rollback of state power.
-A notable exception to this rule was policing and imprisonment.
-Both Reaganism and the “war on crime” had a racial politics embedded in them, so that these three phenomena—Reaganism as a movement, the “war on crime” and the resulting carceral state, and the racial politics of the 1980s—strengthened and reinforced the others.
+All those who care about racial equality of a certain age are likely to remember the 1980s as a bleak time for people of color and for African Americans especially.
+While African American political power was growing in the city, at least by some measures, Ronald Reagan and the broader conservative movement he led were often openly hostile to urban America and African Americans.
 Amid this political context, the “war on crime” took hold.